the inspiration of scripture

 - And Jesus answered and said unto them, For the hardness of your heart he wrote you this precept.
 But from the beginning of the creation God made them male and female.
 For this cause shall a man leave his father and mother, and cleave to his wife; and they twain shall be one flesh: so then they are no more twain, but one flesh.
 What therefore God hath joined together, let not man put asunder.

-Yeshua asked, What did Moses command? and then He affirmed that Moses did indeed write this precept (DEUTERONOMY 24:1), nevertheless, GOD's will (and word, GENESIS 2:24) was wholly different.
+Yeshua asked, What did Moses command? and then He affirmed that Moses did indeed write this precept (DEUTERONOMY 24:1), nevertheless, GOD's will was wholly different (GENESIS 2:24).
 Some try to get around this passage by imagining that GOD has several wills, HIS primary will and then HIS secondary will and so on.
 Thus, HIS primary will was that they not divorce but HIS secondary will allowed for it.
 Howbeit, that is not at all what Yeshua said here.
 He explicitly declared that Moses wrote his own judgment, perhaps for good reason, but GOD's will was that they were not to divorce.

 We might also consider an occasion where an evil man, an unbeliever of the vilest kind, spoke prophecy.